Frequently Asked Questions

 Your child should bring any necessary medications, glasses, or hearing aids (if applicable).
 They are also welcome to bring a snack and a drink.
 If they have a favorite comfort item, they may bring it along; however, if it becomes a distraction, we may need to set it aside to "watch" during testing.

-Comprehensive Neuropsychological Assessment
+Comprehensive Neuropsychological Evaluation

 One-on-one care: Families work exclusively with me throughout the entire process- I do not use trainees or other support staff.